atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 {:.poetry}

 However, to the universal joy of the kingdom in general, and Druyno in particular, the queen’s pregnancy was announced, when all hopes of such an event had been totally given up; at length, the long wished-for blessing arrives; a prince is born—and nothing but acclamations are heard throughout the island.—The temples resounded with hymns of gratitude to the gods—their praises were chanted in every grove—and caroled through every street.
 Foreigners, who happened to be there, viewed with pleasure and surprize the magnificence with which they solemnized this auspicious day, when the subjects of so good a king seemed emulous
 [4]
 to excel each other in giving demonstrations of their joy.
 Without carrying our readers into the nursery, and informing them with what tenderness and assiduity parental fondness watched over his infantile years, we shall only observe that at a very early age, when others are amused with toys, THALMENO, (for so was the young prince named) had acquired an uncommon degree of skill in martial exercizes, which were his delight; and so great was his proficiency in this kind of study, that ere he attained the years of maturity, he gave the most flattering hopes of one day becoming an experienced and successful general; and in every respect worthy of his royal extraction.

 As he grew up, his person bespoke his dignity—his complexion was beautifully fair—his demeanour courteous—and for affability surpassed even Alexander himself; by nature formed to please, he took every
 [5]
 opportunity of improving prepossessions in his favour—from nature too he derived parts strong and lively, which, education had polished and improved.—From his tongue dropped the eloquent and enchanting phrases of his admired, Demosthenes.
 For his genius and learning, he soon acquired the reputation of the wife learned prince; for his manners, the character of the most amiable.

-Thus distinguished by nature and by art, who had each so largely contributed to form our young prince, no wonder if he was beloved.—Had Pallas heard of his merit, she could not have withheld her approbation and praises of his perfections. —Juno, if she had feen his person, would, have forsaken her Jupiter; and the Syrens themselves, had they fixed their eyes upon his features, would have withdrawn their melody from timorous Ulysses, and tuned their
+Thus distinguished by nature and by art, who had each so largely contributed to form our young prince, no wonder if he was beloved.—Had Pallas heard of his merit, she could not have withheld her approbation and praises of his perfections.—Juno, if she had feen his person, would, have forsaken her Jupiter; and the Syrens themselves, had they fixed their eyes upon his features, would have withdrawn their melody from timorous Ulysses, and tuned their
 [6]
 harmonious notes to hail only Thalmeno their favourite.

-The royal parents viewed their rising, hopes in the bloomy spring of life with extacy of joy; nor did their piety want any incitement to their gratitude towards heaven for so sweet a son.-—They daily rendered millions of thanks to the propitious deity had thus blest their declining years with the precious boon, while the happy citizens thronged to the temple of the goddess Fortune, to offer up their daily thanks for so inestimable a blessing as the young and gallant heir of their flourishing empire.
+The royal parents viewed their rising, hopes in the bloomy spring of life with extacy of joy; nor did their piety want any incitement to their gratitude towards heaven for so sweet a son.—They daily rendered millions of thanks to the propitious deity had thus blest their declining years with the precious boon, while the happy citizens thronged to the temple of the goddess Fortune, to offer up their daily thanks for so inestimable a blessing as the young and gallant heir of their flourishing empire.

-The herald had now proclaimed his sixteenth year—when, to improve his natural abilities and education—to experience what his princely fortunes might be-—and what events they might produce, he determines to travel.—The inclination was not to be opposed by any arguments
+The herald had now proclaimed his sixteenth year—when, to improve his natural abilities and education—to experience what his princely fortunes might be—and what events they might produce, he determines to travel.—The inclination was not to be opposed by any arguments
 [7]
 his mind suggested—the resolution was private.—As often as he attempted to repress his eager desires of visiting foreign nations, of feeing the manners of people, and the customs of different countries, he found the talk too arduous to effect; and when he had sometimes thought the wish half-smothered by due reflection on the risk he should run, the desire broke out, afresh, as it were out of the embers where it had only lain concealed, not extinguished—at length it flamed, collecting greater force from its being suppressed for a time.